fmenis/css-course/notes.md

 - colors can be applied with words, rgb, rgba, exadecimal.
 Why use one?
 - I have almost no sense of beauty or imagination for graphic things.
 Where can I see examples or steal ideas
+- understand where use px, rem and em
+- do you use css reset (style.css of lesson 3)?

 ## Best practices